Folleach/GeometryDashAPI/README.md

 Sometimes there are `-alpha` suffix appears.
 This is means experiment release for include this library to other projects

-major 0 will be change to 1 when library will support most features of game
+Major 0 will be change to 1 when library will support most features of game

+Every version should contains a tag, with prefix `v`.
+Example: `v1.2.3-alpha`

 ## Examples
 Now you can see examples [here](https://github.com/Folleach/GeometryDashAPI/tree/master/Examples).